monet/monet.js/docs/LIST.md

 Invoke a function applying a side-effect on each item in the list.

 ### ...and undocumented
+- equals
 - join
 - takeLeft
 - takeRight
 - ap
 - snoc
 - isNEL
 - size
 - tail
 - tails
 - flatten
 - flattenMaybe
 - toArray